ipregistry/ipregistry-python/README.md

 ### Caching

-The Ipregistry client has built-in support for in-memory caching.
-The default cache strategy is to memoize up to 2048 lookups for at most 10min.
+This Ipregistry client library has built-in support for in-memory caching.
+By default caching is disabled.
+Below are examples to enable and configure a caching strategy.
+Once enabled, default cache strategy is to memoize up to 2048 lookups for at most 10min.
 You can change preferences as follows:

+#### Enabling caching

+Enable caching by passing an instance of `DefaultCache`:

 ```python
 from ipregistry import DefaultCache, IpregistryClient